gabriel-abn/gabriel-abn/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently studying Informational Systems at Universidade Federal de Ouro Preto (UFOP), currently at 6th semester.
+- 🔭 I’m currently studying Information Systems at Universidade Federal de Ouro Preto (UFOP), currently at 7th semester.
 - 🌱 I’m currently learning Typescript in NodeJS, but I have some projects using C for some academic activities, Python in Django with ReactJS, C#, etc.
 - 👯 I’m looking to collaborate on back-end development;
 - ⚡ Fun fact: I'm afraid of getting addicted at programming!
 LMAO